arnav-firstonsite/fos-planning-poker/README.md

    - Validates the payload.
    - Trims `roomId`, `userId`, and `name`.
    - Adds a new participant or updates an existing participant (by `userId`).
-   - Preserves an existing vote when updating name or role.
+   - Preserves an existing vote when updating name.
    - Broadcasts an updated sorted session snapshot to the room.
    - Returns `204 No Content` on success.